kristinehjem/GardenGuard/README.md

 ## Overview of project structure <a name="Overview"></a>
 Following is an overview of the most important files in our project.
 Branches with dotted lines (...) indicates other files/repositories within the branch.
 They have been omitted to simplify the overall structure.
 Especially the directories of API, controller, model and view in the core-directory contains several java-files which we have coded.
 The GardenGuard.java and GameStateManager.java are kept outside of the MVC-pattern in core, and this is discussed more thoroughly in the implementation document.
-The assets-directory contains pictures used in our application.
+The assets- and resources-directories contains pictures used in our application.

 ```
 GardenGuard
 ├── android
 │   ├── java
 │   │    └── com.mygdx.GardenGuard
+│   │         ├── AndroidInterFaceClass.java
-│   │         └── ...
+│   │         └── AndroidLauncher.java
 │   ├── assets
 │   │    ├── skin
 │   │    └── ...